judekigsepc/BLOG-API/README.md

 - Add pagination for `getAll` endpoints to handle large datasets.
 - Implement rate limiting to protect the API from abuse.
 - Include detailed API metrics for monitoring.

+Note: I created this api to waste a little time, but if i get 10 stars I will make it the best it can be.
+(I dont think anyone will even read this far) 😅

 ---